3LISP FUNDAMENTALS

 To start with, we need to know how truth and falsehood is represented.

 t is true and nil is false.
-In the type hierarchy, all data types except for
+In the type hierarchy, all data types extend t. nil is also the empty list.
+Every value except for nil is treated as true.

 (= 1 1)